tonikelope/coronapoker/docs/BOTS.md

 - The bot is **not** thread-safe and does not need to be: bot decisions are evaluated **sequentially** (one seat at a time) on the dealer thread.
 The shared evaluator and trackers rely on that contract.
-- A fixed **`BOT_THINK_TIME` (1500 ms)** "thinking" pause is applied by the dealer so a bot does not act instantly.
-The heavy evaluation runs off the UI thread, hidden behind this pause.
+- The dealer enforces a **minimum** think time (**`BOT_THINK_TIME` = 1500 ms**) so a bot never acts instantly.
+It evaluates the decision synchronously on the dealer thread first, then sleeps only the remainder (`BOT_THINK_TIME - elapsed`).
+A slow evaluation eats into that pad instead of adding to it, and an evaluation longer than 1500 ms leaves no pause at all.

 ---